 Cetaceans

-Signs of entanglement of cetaceans hass also been observed in Arctic waters though the number of studies is limited to a few anectodal reports and a study on non-lethal entanglement in Alaska.
+Signs of entanglement of cetaceans have also been observed in Arctic waters, though the number of studies is limited to a few anectodal reports and a study on non-lethal entanglement in Alaska.
 Sadove and Morreale (1990) reported that five out of 95 fin whales harvested in Iceland showed signs of previous entanglement.
 Philo et al. (1992) compiled the signs of entanglement on several bowhead whales (Balaena mysticetus) in the 1980´s and 1990´s in Alaska and argued that despite the fact that entanglement could lead to mortality, especially for smaller individuals, there were no signs that this had an effect on whale populations.
-In a more recent study looking at non-lethal entanglement of humpback whales (Megaptera novaeangliae) Neilson et al. (2009) concluded that the large majority of humpback whales in northern South East Alaska had been entangled but that most whales apparently shed the gear on their own.
-The lack of cetacean entanglement studies in the Arctic has been recently highlighted by Stelfox et al. (2016).
+In a more recent study looking at non-lethal entanglement of humpback whales (Megaptera novaeangliae), Neilson et al. (2009) concluded that the large majority of humpback whales in northern South East Alaska had been entangled but that most whales apparently shed the gear on their own.
+The lack of cetacean entanglement studies in the Arctic was recently highlighted by Stelfox et al. (2016).

 Crustaceans and fish

-The shift since 1940 from fishing gear made from natural to synthetically manufactured materials has resulted in the increase of “ghost fishing” which is the process by which ALDFG continues to catch fish while drifting in the ocean or lying on the seafloor.
+The shift since 1940 from fishing gear made from natural to synthetically manufactured materials has resulted in the increase of “ghost fishing,” which is the process by which ALDFG continues to catch fish while drifting in the ocean or lying on the seafloor.
 It has been estimated that each year, upwards of 640,000 tons of gear is lost globally, meaning that ALDFG accounts for over 10% of the total marine debris floating in our oceans (Macfadyen et al., 2009).
-The incidence of ghost fishing in the Arctic is also very limited and only a couple of studies have looked into these impacts.
-Stevens et al. (2000) documented ghost fishing by Tanner crab (Chionoecetes bairdi) pots in Alaska with an incidence of ghost fishing of the target species of 16% of the pots with an average catch of one crab for every two pots after excluding the maximum outliers.
-Still they concluded that the data on abundance of pots and number of crabs captured did not allowto draw conclusions on impacts without knowing more about ingress, egress and mortality.
+The incidence of ghost fishing in the Arctic is also very limited, and only a couple of studies limited number of studies have looked into these impacts.
+Stevens et al. (2000) documented ghost fishing by Tanner crab (Chionoecetes bairdi) pots in Alaska and reported an incidence of ghost fishing of the target species in 16% of the pots, with an average catch of one crab for every two pots after excluding the maximum outliers.
+Still, they concluded that the data on abundance of pots and number of crabs captured did not allow them to draw conclusions on impacts without knowing more about ingress, egress and mortality.

-Humborstad et al. (2003) documented on their study ghost fishing of Greenland halibut (Reinhardtius hippoglossoides) on the continental slope in the southern Norwegian sea with catches of tens of kilograms per day per gill net fleet (825 m long) indicating that gillnets continue to fish for years and adding to the concern of ghost fishing on this stock.
-They concluded that in order to ascertain the impact on the stock annual losses of nets need to be estimated.
+Humborstad et al. (2003) documented ghost fishing of Greenland halibut (Reinhardtius hippoglossoides) on the continental slope in the southern Norwegian Sea with catches of tens of kilograms per day per gill net fleet (825 m long), indicating that gillnets continue to fish for years and adding to concern regarding the impacts of ghost fishing on this stock.
+They concluded that in order to ascertain the impact on the stock, annual losses of nets need to be estimated.

 Terrestrial species